 4. Perform the following inspection requirements for each key attribute.
 Note that specific areas such as external and internal dosimetry are not specifically delineated and treated as key attributes, but should they need to be closely examined, the inspector should use the procedures listed in IMC 2515, Appendix B, Attachment 1 for evaluating extent of condition.

+5. Consider IMC 2515 Appendix B, Attachment 2 pertaining to Inspection Preparation.

 b.
 Key Attribute - Program/Processes for Occupational Radiation Safety.
 The effective implementation of the required radiation protection (RP) program and implementing procedures contribute to proper control and minimization of occupational exposures.
 Programmatic deficiencies, inadequate procedures, and/or improper implementation have all resulted in significant, uncontrolled occupational exposures in excess of regulatory limits (both from internal and external radiation sources).
 Worker radiation exposure controls are governed by both administrative and physical controls which serve as protective barriers that prevent excessive, unintended exposures in high and very high radiation areas, and significantly contaminated and airborne areas.
 The facility’s ALARA program focuses on ensuring that plant operations and maintenance activities are performed using planning, methods and procedures based to achieve occupational doses that are ALARA.